-The Law Enforcement Torch Run® is the single largest year-round fundraising event benefiting Special Olympics Illinois.
+The Law Enforcement Torch Run is the single largest year-round fundraising vehicle benefiting Special Olympics Illinois.
 The annual intrastate relay and its various fundraising projects have two goals: to raise money and to gain awareness for the athletes who participate in Special Olympics Illinois.
-The Law Enforcement Torch Run® has raised more than $39 million over 30 years while increasing awareness of Special Olympics Illinois athletes and their accomplishments.
+The Law Enforcement Torch Run has raised nearly $43 million over 31 years while increasing awareness of Special Olympics athletes and their accomplishments.

 Approximately 3,000 officers representing every branch of law enforcement across the state from local police officers to FBI agents are involved in the Torch Run.
-Many will carry the Flame of Hope nearly 1,500 miles from June 5 to 10, running through thousands of Illinois communities via 23 different legs (routes) to its final destination – the Opening Ceremony of the Special Olympics Illinois Summer Games in Normal on June 9.
+Many will carry the Flame of Hope nearly 1,500 miles from June 5 to 10, running through thousands of Illinois communities via 23 different legs (routes) to its final destination—the Opening Ceremony of the Special Olympics Illinois Summer Games in Normal on June 9.
 In addition to donations for running, officers raise money in various ways throughout the year, such as the Polar Plunge, Plane Pull, Truck Convoy, Tip-A-Cop events, golf tournaments and more.

 View list of participating agencies and Illinois Law Enforcement Torch Run® Committee members.